LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

 Final fields can be confusing at first.
-If you've encountered references, or pointers, elsewhere in your programming journey (we don't cover them in LC101), then final fields might make more sense if you know that object fields actually hold a pointer to an object, and not the object itself.
+If you've encountered references, or pointers, in your programming journey, then final fields might make more sense if you know that an object field actually holds a pointer to an object, and not the object itself.

 Note that a final field *may not* have a setter.